 Harry felt his stomach turn, he had seen Malfoy hit his nose on the cliff with just enough light that he doubted the picture of it nearly hanging off his face wouldn't be forgotten soon.

 The boats began to pull into what seemed to be an underground harbor.
 They were probably far below the castle.
 The students began to file out of the newly tied up boats.
 Harry caught another glimpse of Draco and his severely bloody nose, and some suspiciously moist cheeks.
 Hagrid began checking the boats for left behind school supplies, finding none, but a toad which he tossed to Neville, he led them down a hallway and up several flights of stairs.
 They stopped at a large oak door with a big brass knocker the shape of a lion head, though not the size.
 Hagrid had barely knocked once before the door was wrenched open, and one of the sternest looking women any of the students had seen probably ever met them at the door.
-She was aging but still had mostly black hair, which she had pulled into a very tight bun, and emerald green robes.
+She was aging but still had mostly brunette hair, which she had pulled into a very tight bun, and emerald green robes.
 Harry of course recognized her as Professor McGonagall, the teacher who had taken him to 'The Leaky Cauldron'.

 "The firs' years, Professor McGonagall" said Hagrid with an exaggerated sweeping bow, his head still higher than McGonagall's.